James Simrall: Early years

+College football

-Simrall enrolled at the University of Michigan in 1927.
-He played on the freshman football team in 1927.
+He played on the freshman football team at the University of Michigan in 1927.
 As a sophomore in 1928, he started five games at the halfback position for the Michigan team coached by Tad Wieman.
-Prior to the 1929 season, expectations were high for Simrall.
+Before the 1929 season, expectations were high for Simrall.
 A profile of the Michigan football team in the International News Service (predecessor to the UPI) noted:

-The big 'if' is a youngster named Harrison Simrall of Lexington, Ky., who is looked upon as the man due to lead the maize and blue cohorts into the promised land.
+The big 'if' is a youngster named Harrison Simrall of Lexington, Ky., who is looked upon as the man to lead the maize and blue cohorts into the promised land.
 In practice -- at least the one we saw -- he looks like the answer to the coaches' prayer.
-He can kick, forward pass and direct play in a manner that leaves little to be desired, and the experience gained last season seems to have ironed out the rough edges of his style.
+He can kick, forward pass, and direct play in a manner that leaves little to be desired, and the experience gained last season seems to have ironed out the rough edges of his style.

 Following spring practice in 1929, the Detroit Free Press reported that Simrall was "head and shoulders above all other football candidates at Michigan."
 Simrall started eight games as quarterback in 1929 and another as halfback in Harry Kipke's first season as Michigan's head football coach.
 He also handled punting for the 1929 team and set an "iron man" record by playing in 488 minutes during the 1929 season.

 At the end of the 1929 season, Simrall was elected by his teammates as both the Most Valuable Player on the 1929 team and captain of the 1930 team.
 The International News Service wrote at the time: "James O. Simrall of Lexington, Ky., is to lead the University of Michigan football team next year.
 He was elected yesterday to the captaincy.
 Only 19 years old and weighing 160 pounds, Simrall has played a brilliant game in Michigan's backfield for the last two years."
 A syndicated newspaper profile on Simrall reported that "Ducky" Simrall was the youngest Michigan captain in many years and added: